Channel V India

 Channel [V] India was an Indian television channel affiliated to the international Channel [V] launched on 27 May 1994, as Channel [V] South Beam on the AsiaSat 2 satellite.
 The channel owned by STAR India and 21st Century Fox broadcasts a mix of music and original fiction programs.
-From an international music channel in its early days to a Bollywood music driven one to a youth oriented entertainment is the path it had taken.
+It went from an international music channel in its early days to a music driven one to a youth-oriented entertainment one.

 On 1 July 2012, Channel [V] India discontinued music programming.
 However, Channel [V] International continue to air music programming in India for those with C/Ku band satellite dishes until its cessation on 1 October 2021.
 It started focusing on original content through fiction dailies and studio formats that addressed youth issues.
 However On 30 June 2016, the channel discontinued fiction dailies and studio formats and reverted to a 24-hour music-channel format.

-On 1 August 2016, the channel changed its look and logo and continued music programming which plays latest Indian and International hits catering to the tastes of the discerning Indian youth.
+On 1 August 2016, the channel changed its look and logo and continued music programming which plays the latest Indian and International hits catering to the Indian youth.
 The channel was shut down on 15 September 2018 and Star Sports relaunched Star Sports 3 for the first time in 2013.